-Fast forward a couple of years and React Native is now a popular choice for cross-platform mobile development.
+Fast forward a couple of years and React Native is now a popular choice for cross-platform native applications development.
 Thanks to its synchronous API, smooth development and fast performance, React Native is used by large enterprises as well as startups.
-Let’s talk more about why choose React Native for the development of your mobile app.
+Let’s talk more about why choose React Native for the development of your new app.

 What is React Native?

-As for now, React native supports both Android and iOS with a high probability to expand to future platforms.
+React Native today supports both iOS and Android development with a high probability to expand to future platforms.

 React Native is said to be easy to work with thanks to its developer tools and error messages integrated within the framework.
 Additionally, it takes advantage of intelligent debugging tools and error reporting.
 React Native does not force you to work with Xcode for iOS development nor Android Studio for Android apps.